top of page

 Burnout Work Culture

 Scenario: You've hired a new employee to your team, and they resign within 30-90 days.
 Has this happened to you?
 The bigger question is: Why did this happen?
-There could be various reasons, ranging from ineffective hiring practices (i.e., not probing the right competencies around skill, culture, relationships, and mindset; ignoring red flags due to urgency to fill a role; the list can go on.) to harmful cultural behaviors.
+There could be various reasons, ranging from ineffective hiring practices (i.e., not probing the right competencies around skill, culture, relationships, and mindset; ignoring red flags due to urgency to fill a role; the list can go on) to harmful culture behaviors.
 So how can you avoid this problem?

 To be clear, when we mention organizations, we're referring to leadership.
 Leaders set the tone for workplace culture and collective impact, and it's their responsibility to lead, champion, and develop their team effectively.
-Since the pandemic, people have been more intentional about choosing organizations that value their expertise, align with their philosophy, invest in their development, and make them feel psychologically safe, all influenced by engagements with their managers.
+Since the pandemic, people have become more intentional about choosing organizations that value their expertise, align with their philosophy, invest in their development, and make them feel psychologically safe, all influenced by engagements with their managers.
 If something off-kilter compromises productivity, health, identities, and integrity, be prepared to see that person walk or run away from the organization.

 So, outside of auditing hiring practices, how do you know if cultural norms or leadership are causing employee attrition?
 Here are our top 3 indicators with solutions.

-The reasons why people leave an organization should not assumed.
+The reasons why people leave an organization should not be assumed.
 It's a combination of understanding employee experiences and assessing cultural practices to illuminate and own the root cause.
 Then actively work toward improvements for collective change.
 Addressing these challenges can create a workplace culture that values and retains employees.

 bottom of page